ysyk2021/building-strong-teams/src/chapter-4-2-1.md

-# Choose Colors that Represent the Team's Values and Personality

 A team logo is an important visual representation of a team's identity.
 It provides a way for team members to identify with each other and creates a sense of belonging and pride.
 Choosing the right colors for a team's logo is crucial in communicating the team's values and personality to the outside world.
 In this chapter, we will explore some best practices for choosing colors that represent the team's values and personality.